AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab3/readme.md

 The purpose of ERP software is to bring together  an entire organization within one program.
 An exmaple of ERP software is Google Google docs.

 # Python
+What is meant by the pseudo-code nature of Python is that Python does not involve any code in it.
+What is an interpreted language vs. a compiled language?
+In a compiled language, the target machine directly translates the program.
+In an interpreted language, the source code is not directly translated by the target machine.